 Exits from homelessness have been tracked since the new adult system began on Oct.
 1, 2017.
 Exits will continue to be tracked throughout 2018 to assess their impact from program demand, seasonal trends and available resources.

-About the Data: This data is provided by the City of Boulder's Human Services Department.
-This page will be updated quarterly.
+This data is provided by the City of Boulder's Housing and Human Services Department.
+This page will be updated monthly.